Need help finding something?

 6. The sender idea of priority is usually never the same as the recipient

-7. Never send attachment without first asking for permission, it is considered *spam* and *retaliation* from an offended recipient usually result in *nasty* consequences for the sender.
+7. Never send attachment without first asking for permission, it is considered *spam*.

-8. Hastily and badly written e-mail reflects on the sender and recipient that is willing to respond will evaluate on the quality of the sender communication skills, manners and attitude.
+8. Hastily and badly written e-mail reflects on the sender and recipients that are willing to respond will evaluate on the quality of the sender communication skills, manners and attitude.

 International email scam